-So, their attention turned to slot machines, their first being “Reel ‘em In,” released in 1996.
+So, their attention turned to WMS Slots, their first being “Reel ‘em In,” released in 1996.
 As terrestrial casinos on Native American reservations increased in number, WMS went from strength to strength in their new specialty.

 In 2012, WMS formed the subsidiary Williams Interactive to focus on their online gaming development.
-This would allow WMS to emphasise and streamline their real-money and freemium offerings on desktop, tablet and smartphone in the mobile first era.
+This would allow WMS to emphasise and streamline their real money casino and freemium offerings on desktop, tablet and smartphone in the mobile casino first era.

 Orrin Edidin, who became President and CEO of Williams Interactive at the time, said that the restructure would allow the creation of a “single organization to unify the company’s efforts in online wagering and interactive gaming distribution channels, while drawing upon our extensive existing library of great gaming content.”